 Modern version of tea in China: Bubble tea 珍珠奶茶 zhēnzhū nǎichá

-In its most modern version, tea has now a new appellation in China: Bubble tea!
+In its most modern version, there is a new type of tea in China: Bubble tea!
 This relatively new drink is most known for its rich sugar taste and is very popular among young people in China since the 90’s.
-If you live in China, you are used to see bubble tea shops at each street corner with their neon light flashing over Tapioca’s bubble teas delicacies.
+If you live in China, you are used to seeing bubble tea shops at each street corner with their neon light flashing over Tapioca’s bubble tea delicacies.
 Adding tapioca pearls to their milk tea really appeared to young Chinese people when it was introduced during the 90’s.
-Since then, this market evolved with more than US$ 20 billion of incomes derived from the bubble tea industry in China each year!
+Since then, this market evolved with more than US$20 billion of income derived from the bubble tea industry in China each year!

 Conclusion